-The Alabama Farm-City Committee is excited to announce a new Multimedia Contest for high school students.
+The Alabama Farm-City Committee is excited once again to offer a Multimedia Contest for high school students.
 The contest is sponsored by Alabama Farmers Cooperative and complements the Farm-City Poster and Essay Contest by providing teenagers another channel to express their creativity.
-We would like to thank the Franklin and Cullman County Farm-City Committees for inspiring the new contest.
+We would like to thank the Franklin and Cullman County Farm-City Committees for inspiring the contest.

-The theme for all three youth contests is "Grown Safely.
-Extra Tasty."
+The theme for all three youth contests is "Alabama Agriculture: Growing for You and Me."

 Eligibility and Rules

-Entry is open to 9th through 12th graders.
+Entry is open to ninth- through 12-graders.
 A $300 cash prize will be awarded to the first-place winner at the state level, and his or her school will receive a matching award.
 The second-place state winner will receive $200, as will his or her school.

 The presentation must be created in PowerPoint or Keynote and relate to theme.
 Video, audio and narration may be included, but all components must be packaged with the presentation so that it may be played on any compatible computer.